RoboSherlock/robosherlock_docs/source/install.rst

 Install and Setup
 =================

-.. note:: The installation instructions are for the core package of RoboSherlock.
-This does NOT contain the knowledge-based reasoning mechanisms and the question-answering.
+.. note:: The installation instructions are for the core package of *RoboSherlock*.
+This does **NOT** contain the knowledge-based reasoning mechanisms and the question-answering.
 These will be released separately, in order to keep dependencies of the core package at a minimum.

-The recommended operating system is Ubuntu 14.04 LTS 64bit.
-RoboSherlock comes as a ROS package, so you will need to install **ROS Indigo** (desktop full).
+The recommended operating system is Ubuntu 14.04 LTS 64bit. *RoboSherlock* comes as a ROS package, so you will need to install **ROS Indigo** (desktop full).
 Installation instructions can be found on the ROS homepage_ and setup a catkin workspace as described here_.

 .. _homepage: http://wiki.ros.org/indigo/Installation
 .. _here: http://wiki.ros.org/catkin/Tutorials/create_a_workspace